Mango Study Participants Needed

 Compensation

 You will be paid a total of $200 in the form of gift cards over the course of this study.
-Upon your completion of the first blood draw clinic (week 0) you will receive $25; upon completion of the second blood draw clinic (week 12) you will receive $50; and upon completion of the third blood draw clinic (week 28) you will receive $125.
+Upon your completion of the first blood draw clinic (week 0) you will receive $25; upon completion of the second blood draw clinic (week 12) you will receive $50; and upon completion of the third blood draw clinic (end of study) you will receive $125.

 Voluntary Participation